 Melissa officinalis or Lemon Balm in common speak.
 Is a member of the mint family (Lamiaceae).
 A medicinal, square stemmed herb originating from southern Europe.
 Lemon Balm is now a naturalized medicinal plant in the US and Canada.
 Sometimes called Bee Balm as honeybees favor this herbaceous plant.
 Mildly antiviral, the hairy leaves made into a tea have a gentle, relaxing, and soothing effect.
 Just the thing needed for these stressful times.

 Lemon Balm: herbal tea for stress

 During my wandering years of traveling the west and investigating old homesteads in both the US and Canada.
 I found two plants that frequently showed up.
 One was Lemon Balm and the other Horehound also a plant of the mint family.

-I realized these plants were clues that affirmed people had once lived there.
+I realized these plants were clues that affirmed original homesteads.
 The herb is hardy and easy to grow.
 Is used for medicine, added to food and drink recipes, a helpful draw for insect pollinators.
 An important herb to have on hand.

 Lemon Balm's Calming Effect